 Our philosophy is to approach all mountains with great care, recognizing the hazards involved in climbing high-altitude glaciated peaks.
 Manaslu is one of the highest mountains in the world, posing all the risks that come with such an impressive peak.
 That being said, the Northeast aspect of the mountain is accessible due to less objective hazard.
 We plan to utilize a highly experienced staff, top-notch safety and mountain equipment, fixed rope in exposed or otherwise dangerous sections of the route, and slow conservative acclimatization to minimize our risk.

-The expedition in 2013 will be led by Ryan Waters.
+The expedition in 2015 will be organized by Ryan Waters.
 He has in-depth experience leading expeditions to 8000-meter mountains in Nepal, Tibet, and Pakistan.
-Our Sherpa logistics partners have worked in the expedition business for many years as a top Nepali logistics organizer and expedition management team.
-Our leadership has a depth of experience organizing multiple expeditions to mountains including Manaslu x2, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse x2, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.
+Our Sherpa logistics partners have worked in the expedition business for over a decade as a top Nepali logistics organizer and expedition management team.
+Our team has experience organizing multiple expeditions to mountains including three trips to Manaslu, Everest, K2, Dhaulagiri, Cho Oyu, Broad Peak, Lhotse, Gasherbrum 2, Gasherbrum 1, and several 5000m to 7000m Himalayan mountains.

 Our recommendation is for team members to have a solid mountaineering background that involves several trips to high altitude peaks ranging from 4500m to 6500m+ in elevation.
 Team members must be very comfortable with glaciated mountain climbing skills and living at high camps.
 Past experience on 7000m and 8000m mountains is a definite plus.